aarsri/reading-group/Hofmann24/handout.md

-# Derivational Morphology Reveals Analogical Generalization in Large Language Models
+## Derivational Morphology Reveals Analogical Generalization in Large Language Models

+Valentin Hofmann, Leonie Weissweiler, David Mortensen, Hinrich Schütze, Janet Pierrehumbert

+Presented by Aarohi Srivastava on January 17, 2025

-What mechanisms underlie linguistic generalization in large language models (LLMs)?
+Big Idea: What mechanisms underlie linguistic generalization in large language models (LLMs)?
 Are these mechanisms rule-based or analogical?

-## Background
+### Background

 **Rule-Based Generalization**: Past work has approached this question from a rule-based perspective, meaning for some linguistic concept (e.g., subject-verb agreement), they believe the LLM has inferred a set of symbolic rules from the training data.
 * Example: If a word ends in -ish, add -ness to nominalize (selfish --> selfishness)